 IBM Automation - Glow

-Back to basics: bringing warmth to automation through cel animation.
+Bringing warmth to automation with cel animation.

 It’s time to talk about automation in a new way.
 While some see it as a disruption to their current process, IBM wanted to reframe the conversation.
 They wanted to show how their automation tools can set people free from the mundane tasks keeping them from innovating.
 And they needed a video to help people see these unique benefits.